DeliaDavila/Cryptocurrencies/README.md

 The company can then use the model to made decisions about how to select cryptocurrencies for inclusion into their crypto portfolio.

 ## Results and suggestions
-One initial finding that is evident from this initial pass is a significant outlier in the data, represented in the model by a red X. This currency is BitTorrent, which is not commonly known as a cryptocurrency so might best be removed from the dataset.
+One initial finding that is evident from this initial pass is a significant outlier in the data, represented in the model by a orange X. This currency is BitTorrent, which is not commonly known as a cryptocurrency so might best be removed from the dataset.
 The points represented in the model by purple squares might also be investigated as potential outliers.

 Once the suggested groupings have been looked at by analysts, they will have a sense of whether the groupings are logical or incidental, as explained above.
 The unsupervised learning could be run again with an increased number of groups.
 This may allow for some theories to be come more evident.